-Summary |

-Proposed Operating Budget in 2019-2020
+Summary | Final Operating Budget in 2019-2020

-The proposed operating budget developed by the Executive Officer in conjunction with funding the referenced workplan sets expenses at \$1,913,300; a moderate net increase of \$6,607 or 0.3% over the current fiscal year.
-The operating expense total is divided between labor and non-labor costs at an approximate 64-to-36 percent split.
+The final operating budget developed by the Executive Officer in conjunction with funding the referenced workplan sets expenses at \$1,916,300; a net increase of \$9,607 or 0.5% over the current fiscal year.
+The operating expense total - which incorporates the addition of \$3,000 more since February to accommodate an increase in CALAFCO membership dues resulting from recent Board action - is divided between labor and non-labor costs at an approximate 64-to-36 percent split.
 Savings in non-labor costs - and most notably involving professional services - underlie the overall decrease in expenses and attributed to continuing the planned insourcing of work activities through staff that began last year that would otherwise be outsourced to consultants.
-A matching amount of revenues is budgeted, and as such also reflects a corresponding increase over the current fiscal year with one notable distinction.
-This distinction involves increasing agency contributions by \$35,806 or 2.2% to cover the difference in purposefully reducing the use of off-setting reserves by one-third from \$110,000 in 2018-2019 to \$72,600.
+A matching amount of revenues is budgeted and as such also reflects a corresponding increase over the current fiscal year with one notable distinction.
+This distinction was also reflected in the draft and involves increasing agency contributions by \$38,806 or 2.3% to cover the difference in purposefully reducing the use of off-setting reserves by one-third from \$110,000 in 2018-2019 to \$72,600.